Last Updated on

 Yes – the land down under is full of animals that can kill you and an accent so horrid it will make you wish you were dead.
 But if you are from America you can get a working holiday visa, or if you are from Canada or another country that was once part of the imperialist, war mongering British Empire (the Commonwealth), you can get a whole other kind of work visa (lucky you).

 Australia’s economy is booming and there are lot of jobs where you can make a very high minimum wage even if you are exceptionally unskilled, but the booming economy means it has also gotten very expensive so you will have to still keep your wits about you money wise so you aren’t forced to sell your kidneys to feed yourself at some point.
-Likewise, if you are manly enough and can hack it in the outback, you can make coin in the booming ore industry there.
+Likewise, if you are manly enough and can hack it in the outback, you can earn money traveling in the booming ore industry there.
 Here is a post on on how Jeremy got skilled and made bank after college by becoming a bartender while on a working holiday visa in Australia.

 Timeshare Sales Jobs